Koseng/RaspiAsUSBStickWithCloudSync/doc/dropbox.md

 ## 1. Create a new dropbox app

-After creating a dropbox account, a new app needs to be created in the developer [App Console](https://www.dropbox.com/developers/apps/).
+After creating a dropbox **Basic** account, a new app needs to be created in the developer [App Console](https://www.dropbox.com/developers/apps/).

 ![Create app](img/createapp.png)